NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 ## The Example

 As a running example for this article, we will develop and test a <code>Username</code> component that accepts a username as input (imagine this will be used on a social media page or the like) and checks against the backend whether this username is already taken (because we require our usernames to be unique throughout the application).
-The demo component used here is written in React.js, but this is not the point; the techniques presented in this article are suitable for any frontend technology.
+The component shown here is written in React.js, but this is not the point; the techniques presented in this article are suitable for any frontend technology.

 This is the initial implementation of our component: